cdpadilla42/chrisdpadilla.com/_posts/acnmp.md

 # Application Features

 When we started planning this in November 2020, we had played around with different ways that this could come to life.
 A full on web comic would have taken ages with creating individual art assets for the story she had in mind.
 Software like GameMaker were a viable option, but had limitations for how much genuine control we had over the feel of the game.
-We also wanted an experience where there were very few bariers to entry — nothing to download, just a link to visit, a la the web experiences we grew up with on sites like [Homestar Runner](https://homestarrunner.com/) or [Homestuck](https://www.homestuck.com/info-story).
+We also wanted an experience where there were very few barriers to entry — nothing to download, just a link to visit, a la the web experiences we grew up with on sites like [Homestar Runner](https://homestarrunner.com/) or [Homestuck](https://www.homestuck.com/info-story).

 Enter me and my skillset!
 Working primarily in React and web development technologies, this felt like the perfect opportunity to craft a web app for both the players as well as Jenn to be able to load her pages and pages of dialogue into, controlling also the emotions characters made with each phrase, who they were talking to, what evidence was required, and so on!

 ![Julian riddling you a riddle](https://padilla-media.s3.amazonaws.com/blog/acnm/Julian.png)

-This project exists as two seperate applications, similar to a blog: A client site and a backend portal for editing the application data.
+This project exists as two separate applications, similar to a blog: A client site and a backend portal for editing the application data.

 Our most important features for the app were: